- About Us

 Eligible students for this scholarship must be women in any program of study who have maintained a GPA of 3.0 or better.
 Eligible students must have strong community/campus involvement and have excelled in spite of their difficult circumstances.
 Eligible students must demonstrate financial need and complete an application.
 Applications will be available at the Center for Women and Gender or by emailing a request to firstname.lastname@example.org.

-The Edwina Award, recognizing a faculty or staff member for his/her significant contributions to enhance gender diversity and inclusiveness at RIT will be awarded in spring 2018 at the Women’s Career Achievement Dinner.
+The Edwina Award, recognizing a faculty or staff member for his/her significant contributions to enhance gender diversity and inclusiveness at RIT will be awarded at the 2018 Women’s Career Achievement Dinner on April 30, 2018.

 Any individual nominated for the Award must be a part or full time faculty or staff member at RIT who shall have completed at least three consecutive years of service at the Institute.

 The nominee for the Award may be an individual whose position responsibilities are not focused on gender diversity and inclusion, but who routinely and voluntarily makes gender diversity and inclusion a priority in much of what he or she does; or the candidate may be one whose major responsibilities are implementing gender diversity and inclusion initiatives, but who also consistently explores unique ways to go above and beyond expectations.